LSD Abuse in Teens

 Lysergic acid diethylamide, commonly known as LSD or plain “acid,” is a drug that seems custom-made for teenagers.
 The drug is placed on tiny sheets of paper printed with colorful cartoon characters, making it both visually interesting and portable.
 It can melt away in the mouth, leaving no pesky wrappers or ashes for nosy parents to find.
 It also leaves no scent on the breath or stains on the fingers when users take it, so teens might find it easy to sneak their use past school administrators.
-Unfortunately, teens who dabble in LSD use and abuse could be doing serious damage to their developing brains.
+While they may find it entertaining, teens and LSD do go pair well.
+Unfortunately, teens who dabble in the use and abuse of LSD could be doing serious damage to their developing brains.
 Some might even develop addictions as a result of their use.

 LSD is a hallucinogenic drug that is manufactured in illicit laboratories all across the world.
 At one point, the drug was used in medical research, but much of the drug’s use is now considered illicit and illegal.
 Since the drug was once part of the medical community, however, researchers know quite a bit about how the drug works, and how people who take the drug might feel while they’re under the influence.

 According to the National Institute on Drug Abuse, LSD works by disturbing the function of cells in the brain and spinal cord, amending the production and use of a specific chemical used for sensory perception, muscle control and behavior.

 When these systems are amended, LSD and teenage brain responses can cause radically transformed versions of reality, which might include:

 - Ability to “hear” colors or “see” sounds

 - A sensation of slowed time, or the feeling that time is passing quickly

 - A feeling of connectedness with a higher power